cpuncekar/MAT-Holdings-Inc-Website-Landing-Page-Redesign/README.md

 - **Marmon Holdings** → runs on WordPress
 - **A.O.
 Smith** → runs on Salesforce Experience Cloud
 - **Central Garden & Pet** → runs on Sitecore
+*This is what I found in my research, not sure if these are direct competitors.
 These comparisons reinforced the idea that **WordPress** (with a modern builder/theme) would be a strong long-term platform for MAT, balancing scalability with ease of use.

 ---